openshift/installer/Documentation/generic-platform.md

 This document describes the generic compute, network, and storage needs of a Kubernetes self-hosted cluster.
 In particular the master, infra, and worker nodes.

-**Key User Question:** What is the minimum amount of compute/network architecture that is required to enable self-driving that a user cannot change?
+**Key User Question:** What is the minimum amount of compute/network architecture that is required to enable automated operations that a user cannot change?

 ## DNS Setup